When Creative People Are Afraid Medication Will Dull Their Spark

 Dive deeper into the look at how some creative people are afraid of mental health medication hindering their spark in the full article Writers, Mental Illness, and Addiction with Heroin at The Fix.

-Psych Central.
-(2017).
+Guest Author, P. (2018).
 When Creative People Are Afraid Medication Will Dull Their Spark.
 Psych Central.
-Retrieved on January 23, 2018, from https://psychcentral.com/blog/when-creative-people-are-afraid-medication-will-dull-their-spark/
+Retrieved on September 27, 2020, from https://psychcentral.com/blog/when-creative-people-are-afraid-medication-will-dull-their-spark/